yhzhang0128/egos-2000/references/USAGES.md

 # Compile and run egos-2000

 You can use Windows, Linux or MacOS.
 For Windows users, use WSL (Windows Subsystem for Linux) for step1 and step2.
+There is a [tutorial video](https://youtu.be/JDApdvnnz4A) following the steps described below.

 ## Step1: Setup the compiler and compile egos-2000